-Secured loans may prove to be a viable and economic way of obtaining capital for any one of a number of purposes.
+Secured loans may prove to be a viable and economic way of obtaining capital for any one and for a number of purposes.

-The basic principles behind a lender offering a loan with security are relatively straightforward:
+The basic principles behind loans with security (ie secured loans) are relatively straightforward:

-- Providers will always seek to reduce the risk of being unable to recover their money in due course;
+- providers will always seek to quantify and where possible, reduce their risks in terms of being unable to recover their money in due course;

 What is ‘collateral’ and how does it work?